meker12/docs-templates/user-guide/user-guide-single-product/README.md

 - This file has credentials for production and staging servers, and for notifications in Slack.
   I don't know how to generate them.

+**/_images/**

+- Store images here that you want to include anywhere in the guide.

+  For example, if you have a drawing in ``/_images/cloudimagesharing.png``, you can include it anywhere in the guide with
+  ``.. figure:: /_images/cloudimagesharing.png``.

+  You can see this demonstrated at ``index.rst``.
+  Remove the demonstration if you do not wish to include it in the published guide.

+  If the publishable image requires a source document for maintenance, include that source document in ``/_images/``.

+  For example, cloudimagesharing.png was created at www.draw.io;
+  you can change it there by opening cloudimagesharing.xml.

+**/_common/**

+- Store text fragments here that you want to include anywhere in the guide.

+  For example, if you have a warning in ``/_common/warning-draft.txt``, you can include it anywhere in the guide with
+  ``.. include:: /_common/warning-draft.txt``.

+  You can see this demonstrated at ``index.rst``.
+  Remove the demonstration if you do not wish to include it in the published guide.